sp18-interns/chirag-intern/05-May-2022/README.md

 ### Assignment

+- Person Experience Problem :-
-- Added Various methods in the Person Experience problem :
+  - Define two classes in the problem named as Experience and Person
+    - In the class Person I declare various methods such as get_total_experience_in_years,get_total_experience_in_months,get_total_experience_in_days,add_experience,currently_in_which_company,currently_in_which_company

 ### Doubts

-- 🚫Nothing as of now
+- Problem in building logic for which_company_he_worked_most method :Solved

 ### Links Read